Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 -----------

 When you map UV Images to your target, Blender will add a map for each of the faces of the target.
-When you apply the Boolean modifier, Blender will follow the UV maps already assigned to the faces of the target topology that will be the result of the operation on the modified mesh.
+When you apply the Boolean Modifier, Blender will follow the UV maps already assigned to the faces of the target topology that will be the result of the operation on the modified mesh.
 Blender will also use the same image mapped to the target faces in the modified mesh.